 You can't provide good care if you feel overwhelmed and stressed out.
 Make a list of all the tasks you need to do in a week, including dressing and bathing a loved one, rides, cooking, and household chores.
 Brainstorm which ones someone else might be able to do.
 Learn when to say no, and set boundaries so you can take care of your family -- and yourself.

 A daily routine can be a lifesaver.
-It can help you feel in control rather than stressed and lets your loved one know what to expect.
-The consistency of a daily routine is especially important for people with dementia, because it provides a sense of security and helps them maintain their abilities.
+It can help you feel in control rather than stressed.
+It lets your loved one know what to expect.
+That's good for people with dementia.
+It provides a sense of security and helps them maintain their abilities.

 Even a few hours "off duty" can help you recharge.
 Make a list of family, friends, or neighbors to call when you need a break.
 Insurance may pay for a home health aide.
 Adult day care centers can give you a breather while your loved one enjoys some social activity.
 Your local Area Agency on Aging can tell you where to find help.
 Hospice programs provide support for terminally ill people and their families.

 Most caregivers who say their own health has gotten worse blame loss of sleep.
-Relaxation exercises, such as deep breathing, may help you at bedtime.
+Relaxation exercises, like deep breathing, may help you at bedtime.
 If your loved one sleeps during the day but is awake much of the night, try to take naps.
-You may need to hire an aide or ask a friend or relative to stay with your loved one overnight so you can get a good night's sleep.
+You might need to hire an aide or ask a friend or relative to stay with her overnight so you can get a good night's sleep.

 No one understands your situation better than another caregiver.
 Look for support groups related to your loved one's illness, if possible.
 The local Agency on Aging may have a full listing.
 Or consider joining an online community, where you can connect with others, ask questions, vent frustrations, and share ideas.

-Technology can be a caregiver's best friend.
+Technology can be your best friend.
 Buy pill boxes that sound an alarm when it's time for the next dose, or try a smart phone app or an online medicine reminder.
-They can send an automated text or phone call to you or your loved one when it's time for their medication.
-Pill organizers are a low-tech option that allow you to portion pills in little drawers by day, meal, or hour.
+They can send an automated text or phone call to you or your loved one when it's time to take medication.
+Pill organizers are a great low-tech option.
+They allow you to portion meds into little boxes by day, meal, or hour.

 Consider an electronic "help" button for when you can't be there.
 It's called a personal emergency response system (PERS), and it's worn like a pin or a necklace.
 Most connect to the phone system.
 Some work like a walkie-talkie, so the wearer can talk to an emergency operator at any time.
-Some will notify a family member or call 911, depending on your preference.
+Some will notify a family member or call 911, depending on what you want.
 You will need to pay a monthly fee for the service.

-To chat with your loved one or keep tabs when you can't be there, consider setting up a webcam -- a video camera connected to the Internet.
-Video chat applications can also help to involve distant family members in care decisions.
-If your loved one might wander away, you can install sensors that alert you when a door is opened.
+Set up a webcam -- a video camera connected to the Internet.
+It'll let you talk to your loved one or keep tabs on her when you're away.
+Video chat applications can also allow you to discuss care decisions with distant family members.
+If your loved tends to wander away, you can install sensors to alert you when a door is opened.

 Consider bringing a well-trained cat or dog in for a visit.
 Spending time with an animal can be incredibly soothing to people who are sick or confined to home.
 Pets can lower blood pressure, reduce stress -- even make elderly people more alert.
 And seeing a loved one "perk up" can make you, the caregiver, happier, too.